leonmk-aws/aws-cdk/README.md

 [![View on Construct Hub](https://constructs.dev/badge?package=aws-cdk-lib)](https://constructs.dev/packages/aws-cdk-lib)

-The **AWS Cloud Development Kit (AWS CDK)** is an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation.
+The **AWS Cloud Development Kit (AWS CDK)** is an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation

 It offers a high-level object-oriented abstraction to define AWS resources imperatively using the power of modern programming languages.
 Using the CDK’s library of